sp-amm/readmegenerator/README.md

 SOFTWARE.

 ## Contributing
-fthyhtyftyfh
+Pull requests are welcome.

 ## Tests
-hytfyhhytf
+test file is not create for this project.

 ## Questions
-You can find more information at my github profile at https://github.com/fhthyf.
+You can find more information at my github profile at https://github.com/sp-amm.
-Email me at fhtyfhty anytime.
+Email me at sam.pack.sp@gmail.com anytime.